 Stephanie March is a pretty successful actress who, according to sources has amassed a net worth of over $10 million.
 March is obviously well-paid for her roles.

-About Her Husbands
+Her Past and Present Husbands

 Stephanie March has been married to New York businessman, Daniel Benton, since September 1, 2017.
 The duo first met in 2015 and after two years of dating, they tied the know in a private ceremony in Katonah, New York.
 However, Benton wouldn’t be her first husband.